-If your gadget breaks or gets stolen, a specialist insurance policy can cover the cost of repair or replacement.
+If your gadget breaks or gets stolen, a specialist insurance policy can cover the cost of repair or a replacement.
 Here is how gadget insurance works and how to get the right cover.

 Gadget insurance covers the cost of repairing or replacing your gadgets if they are damaged or stolen.

 You can get cover for your: